background

 This is where we need to get direct.
 Most teams treat TAM mapping like a list export problem, instead of building AI-driven B2B lead generation systems that continuously refine who is actually in-market.

 Open ChatGPT, Apollo, Sales Navigator, or Clay.
-Filter by B2B SaaS, 200 to 500 employees, North America, Series A through C. Maybe add a tech filter.
-Hit search.
-Get 10,000 accounts.
-Done, right?
+Filter by B2B SaaS, 200 to 500 employees, North America, Series B and above.
+Boom, 10,000 accounts.
+List exported.
+TAM done.

 Step 1: always build the ICP before the TAM because filters are not the same as understanding

-Like we explained earlier, this is the foundation.
-Everything downstream depends on it.
-If you skip this you are just building a prettier version of the same garbage list everyone else is working off.
+If you skip this, you are just building a prettier version of the same garbage list everyone else is working off.

 If you don't have customers yet (that is scenario 2 we covered earlier), this is where your hypothesis lives.
 The questions are the same.
 The answers just come from research and testing instead of historical data.
 The questions don't change.
 The source of truth does.